-Stable - For the purpose of this course 'stable' refers to client health situations in which the "client does not require the frequent presence of, and evaluation by, the registered nurse, since the client's health status is consistent and not fluctuating rapidly."
-RNABC (1998) Competencies Required of a New Graduate.
+^{} Stable - For the purpose of this course 'stable' refers to client health situations in which the "client's health status can be anticipated, the plan of care readily established, and is managed by interventions that have predictable outcomes (Canadian Nurses Association, 1999 cited in RNABC (2000).
+Competencies required of a new graduate.

-■ Course Learning Outcomes/Competencies
+Course Learning Outcomes/Competencies

-All professional nurses in the province of British Columbia must do a yearly practice self-evaluation, plan remedial activities and evaluate the activities as a requirement for continued nurse registration.
+All professional nurses in the province of British Columbia must do a yearly practice self-evaluation, plan remedial activities, and evaluate the activities as a requirement for continued nurse registration.
 The Standards for Nursing Practice in British Columbia (RNABC, 2003) is used as the basis of the course outcomes.
 The Standards for Nursing Practice in British Columbia (RNABC) has been used to organize and supplement the course outcomes in this document.
-The course outcomes are organized by the standards (1-6) with the specific NURS 3034 suboutcomes following the standards.
+The course outcomes are organized by the standards (1-6) with the specific NURS 3034 sub-outcomes following the standards.